 1. Source Fiber:

-The textile manufacturing process begins with the cultivation of natural textile fibers.
-Harvesting raw fiber and sourcing is the first step in the production of textiles.
+Natural Fiber: Harvesting raw fiber and sourcing is the first step in the production of textiles.
 Fibers are extracted from plant, animal, or mineral sources and processed into a continuous strand called yarn.

 What is Yarn How Yarn is made?